NatLibFi/FintoAI/README.md

     helm upgrade --install -f values-ai.dev.finto.fi.yaml ai-dev-finto-fi .

 The necessary secrets are managed in the OCP web console.

+Use command `helm get all ai-dev-finto-fi` to see what is currently deployed, and `helm diff upgrade -f values-ai.dev.finto.fi.yaml ai-dev-finto-fi .` for what upgrade would change.

 ## Model updates